Classifying Tractable Instances of the Generalized Cable-Trench Problem: Results on Wedging

 \end{proposition}

 \begin{proof} Following the convention of Figure \ref{fig:CycleTerms}, the total cable-trench cost of the spanning tree $T_1$ in $G$ is:

-So, when we consider the spanning tree $T_1 \wedge T_H$ in $G \wedge H$ the resulting total cable-trench cost may be computed as:
+By Lemma~\ref{lem:WedgeTreeRemains}, we know a cable-trench solution in $G \wedge H$ may be assumed to restrict to $T_H$ in $H$.
+So, we consider the spanning tree $T_1 \wedge T_H$ in $G \wedge H$ and note the resulting total cable-trench cost may be computed as:

-Here, the $L(R_1)|H|$ term arises as pre-cabling all of the cables that are internal to $T_H$ backward from the root of $H$ to the root of $G$.
+Here, the $L(R_1)|H|$ term arises from pre-cabling all of the cables that are internal to $T_H$ backward from the root of $H$ to the root of $G$.

-By Lemmas \ref{lem:WedgeTreeRemains} and \ref{lem:BetterAlpha}, we know only an edge $e_2$ which is not on $R_1$ could possibly result in a lower cost cable-trench tree $T_2 \wedge T_H$.
-Similarly, we compute the total cable-trench cost of $T_2 \wedge T_H$ as follows:
+By Lemma~\ref{lem:BetterAlpha}, we know only an edge $e_2$ which is on $R_1$ could possibly result in a lower cost cable-trench tree $T_2 \wedge T_H$.
+Thus for such an edge, we compute the total cable-trench cost of $T_2 \wedge T_H$ as:

 If the cable-trench cost of excluding edge $e_1$ were to be cheaper than when excluding edge $e_2$, the difference of the above total cable-trench costs must be non-positive.
 Hence, after some direct cancellations and rearranging of terms, we have the following inequality: